 They are available from a wide range of providers including banks, building societies and asset managers – companies that manage stocks and shares.

-HM Revenue & Customs data show that about 70% of Junior ISAs have gone into cash, which Mr Hollands calls “a dreadful place to save for the long term”.
-This is because even though stock market returns may fluctuate and even go down in the short term, cash returns are invariably much poorer in the long term, particularly in the current environment when interest rates are so low.
+HM Revenue & Customs data show that about 70% of Junior ISAs have gone into cash.
+Even though stock market returns may fluctuate and even go down in the short term, cash returns are invariably much poorer in the long term, particularly in the current environment when interest rates are so low.

 However although the general consensus is that shares will offer a better return over the medium to long term, of five years or more, how the child’s parents want to invest is a matter of personal preference.

 Opening a stocks and shares account could not however be easier, so wondering how you do it should not be an obstacle.
-There’s more information here.
+There’s more information on the Gov.UK website.